VirtusLab/git-machete/README.md

 git machete github create-pr [--draft]
 ```

-Synchronize with the remote repository: delete untracked and unmanaged branches and checkout your open PRs: <br/>
+Synchronize with the remote repository: delete untracked and unmanaged branches with no downstream branch and also checkout your open PRs: <br/>
 ```shell script
 git machete github sync
 ```